yakavetsiv/ac-bo-hackathon.github.io/_projects/project-05-KLM.md

 <!-- youtube_video: <your-video-id> -->
 ---

-This project will focus on trying to simulate the decision-making of a "human" researcher using a Bayesian Optimization framework, then comparing the performance across different (improved) hyperparameters.
-By exploring these differences, this project aims to understand in which ways Bayesian Optimization improves (or does not improve) over the decision-making of a researcher with access to the same data.
+This project will focus on trying to simulate the decision-making of a human researcher using a Bayesian Optimization framework, then comparing the performance across different, improved hyperparameters.
+By exploring these differences, this project aims to understand the strengths and weaknesses of Bayesian Optimization relative to the decision-making of a researcher with access to the same data.

 We will look at three hyperparameters that can be used to define the differences between a researcher and regular Bayesian Optimization: the number of features that can be processed, the degree of exploration vs exploitation, and the interpretability/complexity of the surrogate model.